-“We are very pleased that the FDA has accepted our NDA for Priority Review,” said Dr Mohammad Azab, MD, president & chief medical officer of Astex Pharmaceuticals, Inc. “Subject to FDA review and regulatory approval, oral C-DEC may offer a new option for patients with MDS and CMML that saves them the burden of 5-day IV infusions every month during their treatment period.
-We are grateful to all the patients, investigators and other healthcare providers, and partner research and manufacturing organizations, who contributed to the clinical development program of oral C-DEC.”
+“We are delighted that the FDA has granted orphan drug designation for the fixed dose combination of cedazuridine with decitabine,” said Mohammad Azab, MD, Astex Pharmaceuticals’ president and chief medical officer.
+“Subject to regulatory review and approvals, ASTX727 could bring a new treatment option to patients with these deadly diseases.
+We are extremely grateful to all the patients, caregivers, partner research and manufacturing organizations, as well as the healthcare professionals who contributed to the clinical development program of ASTX727.”

-Oral C-DEC is an investigational compound and is not currently approved in any country.
+ASTX727 is an investigational compound and is not currently approved in any country.
+Astex plans to file an NDA with the US FDA by the end of 2019.

-C-DEC is a novel, orally administered fixed dose combination of cedazuridine, an inhibitor of cytidine deaminase,1 with the anti-cancer DNA hypomethylating agent, decitabine.2 By inhibiting cytidine deaminase in the gut and the liver, C-DEC is designed to allow for oral delivery of the approved DNA hypomethylating agent, decitabine, at exposures which emulate exposures achieved with the approved intravenous form of decitabine administered over 5 days.3
+ASTX727 is a novel, orally administered fixed dose combination of cedazuridine, an inhibitor of cytidine deaminase,1 with the anti-cancer DNA hypomethylating agent, decitabine.2 By inhibiting cytidine deaminase in the gut and the liver, ASTX727 is designed to allow for oral delivery of the approved DNA hypomethylating agent, decitabine, at exposures which emulate exposures achieved with the approved intravenous form of decitabine administered over 5 days.3

 The concept of using cedazuridine to block the action of cytidine deaminase is also being evaluated in a low dose formulation of cedazuridine and decitabine for the treatment of lower risk MDS (see https://www.clinicaltrials.gov NCT03502668).